 One thousand swings per day.

 That's what it takes to become the greatest home run hitter the college softball world has ever seen.
-By now, everyone knows just how good Jocelyn Alo is when she steps on the diamond for the Oklahoma Sooners.
+Everyone witnessed just how good Jocelyn Alo was when she stepped on the diamond for the Oklahoma Sooners.

-The human energy plant has been supplying power in Norman since the day she stepped foot on campus back in her 2018 season.
-Since then, all she's done is win a national championship, take home the 2021 USA Softball Collegiate Player of the Year and break the NCAA all-time career home run record -- one that she continues to make tougher to break with each blast in the Women's College World Series.
+The human energy plant supplied power in Norman since the day she stepped foot on campus back in her 2018 season.
+Since then, all she did was win two national championships, take home the 2021 and 2022 USA Softball Collegiate Player of the Year and break the NCAA all-time career home run record — one that she continued to make tougher to break in the 2022 Women's College World Series when she ended with 122.

-Alo's 120 home runs and counting wouldn't have been possible had it not been for her parents, namely her father, Levi Alo.
+Alo's 122 home runs wouldn't have been possible had it not been for her parents, namely her father, Levi Alo.
 The two have a special bond as he made endless sacrifices for her to help her become a superstar.

 Jocelyn Alo's Father Levi Committed His Time and Money to Her Dream